Codecademy/docs/content/swift/concepts/comments/comments.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-**Comments** in Swift represent text that is useful to the programmer or development team.
-Think of them as notes or reminders of important concepts or ideas that require explanation beyond the syntax of the raw code.
+**Comments** in Swift represent text that is ignored by the compiler at-compile time, but is useful to the programmer or development team.
+They are ideal for documenting important concepts or ideas that require explanation beyond the syntax of the raw code.
+Both single-line and multi-line comments are supported in Swift.

-In Swift, there are two kinds of comments: single-line comments and multi-line comments.
-These comments will be completely ignored by the compiler at compile-time.

 Famous software engineer Martin Fowler once wrote,